Key Facts

 Pneumonia can be caused by a wide variety of bacteria, viruses and fungi in the air we breathe.
 Identifying the cause of your pneumonia can be an important step in getting the proper treatment.

-Anyone can get pneumonia, but many factors can increase your chances of getting sick and having a more severe illness.
+Anyone can get pneumonia, and it can cause mild to serious illness in people of any age.
+However, there are factors that can increase your chances of getting sick and having a more severe illness.
 One of the most important factors is your age.
-People age 65 and over are at increased risk because their immune system is becoming less able to fight off infection as years go by.
+People who are age 65 and over are at increased risk because their immune system is becoming less able to fight off infection as years go by.
 Infants and children two years of age or younger are also at increased risk because their immune systems are not yet fully developed.

 Other risk factors can be grouped into three main categories: medical conditions, health behaviors, and environment.